airbagdeer/rag-for-bgu/README.md

 First, install all the packages in requirements.txt.
 Note - Some packages might require to download "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

-Install Ollama if you dont have it already.
+Install Ollama if you don't have it already.
 Then, download deepseek:r1:32b parameters (The model I used) with the following command:
 ```bash
 ollama pull deepseek-r1:32b
 ```